 As in other crises, con artists try to capitalize on people’s fears and hopes.
-For example, the Federal Drug Administration (FDA) and the Federal Trade Commission (FTC) recently issued warnings to companies touting products like essential oils, teas and colloidal silver as treatments or cures.
-According to the Centers for Disease Control and Prevention (CDC), there is yet no known drugs or cures for coronavirus.
+For example last year, the Federal Drug Administration (FDA) and the Federal Trade Commission (FTC) recently issued warnings to companies touting products like essential oils, teas and colloidal silver as treatments or cures.
+Now that vaccines are available, one of this year’s scams targets seniors who received their Covid shot and then posted selfies showing their vaccination cards on social media.
+Scam artists glean valuable data for identify theft by copying the person’s full name, birth date and other personal information on the card.
+They can use the data to access bank accounts or get credit cards in the person’s name.

 Test Scam: Seniors may get a call, email or a door-to-door solicitor Someone may approach senior or senior may get a call with an offer for a COVID-19 test.
 Do not provide your Medicare number to anyone and hang up on robocallers offering a special virus kit or a free test.